0x1hue/DockerNode/README.md

 ## Usage

-For regular day-to-day use, use these shortcut commands.
-Ensure the `./dev` script is chmoded.
+For regular day-to-day use, use these shortcut commands:

 | Command | Description |
 | ---: | --- |